Share via

 • Data Assets: Choose the account with the most valuable or frequently used data assets, as this will become the default domain after the upgrade.

 • Permissions and Access Controls: Consider the existing permissions and access controls for each account, as they'll be carried over to the upgraded environment (as an isolated Domain).
-The permissions will be applied in the new environment exactly as they are in the original environment.
-No more permissions will be granted.
+The permissions are applied in the new environment exactly as they are in the original environment.
+No more permissions are granted.

 For more information about the new experience, see our guide on governance in the new Microsoft Purview experience.